pavarnos/YAContainer/README.md

  });
 ```

-Any interfaces configured for setter injection will be called after the factory has run.

 ## Setter injection

 Setter injection can be emulated via a factory method.
+Call your setters after

 ## Shared instances